VictoriaAutMors/Bash/README.md

 ---

 ## What is change input and output:
-Redirection is a feature in Linux such that when executing a command, you can change the standard input/output devices using '<'/'>'.
+Redirection is a feature in Linux such that when executing a command, you can change the standard input/output devices using '<' / '>' respectively.

 ---